OJDDA Training

 For further information or inquiries, please contact OJDDA at: training@ojdda.org

-- Fundamental Skills for Juvenile Workers:
+- Fundamental Skills for Juvenile Workers

 - This 32-hour introductory course is designed for Juvenile Justice probation workers/court counselors who are in their first year of employment.The topics are designed to give participants a general overview of the basic skills utilized in the day-to-day operations of Juvenile Justice.
 The presentations will provide an opportunity for learning through lecture, discussion, and demonstration, following evidence-based best practices and cultural awareness.This course is also an opportunity to network with other probation workers/court counselors from around the state.